seanredmond/heniautos/guide/conciliar-calendar.md

 ## 223-201 BCE

 For a short time at the end of the third century BCE, there were thirteen tribes with the addition of Ptolemaís.
-In an ordinary year there were three 28-day and seven 27-day prytanies
+In an ordinary year there were three 28-day and ten 27-day prytanies

 ![210/9 BCE](img/210.png)